-From a standpoint of rules of construction applicable to a statute waiving the immunity of the sovereign, the interpretation of prior acts of a similar nature, the fact that subrogees are not expressly excepted from the operation of the statute as has been true in other acts, and the generally applied rule allowing the insurance company subrogation where it has satisfied a claim in favor of the insured, it would seem that the interpretation placed on the Act by the courts allowing the subrogee to sue is preferable.
-Since the main purpose of the legislation was to remove the burden of tort claims from congressional deliberation, any other interpretation would appear so to limit the effect of the Act that the intent of Congress would be in a large measure defeated.
-In none of the cases denying the liability of the government to the subrogee was there a convincing reason given to substantiate the result.
-Two of the cases were published with hardly any opinion, and in the third published case the court's "reason-
+From a standpoint of rules of construction applicable to a statute waiving the immunity of the sovereign, the interpretation of prior acts of a similar nature, the fact that subrogees are not expressly excepted from the operation of the statute as has been true in other acts,34 and the generally applied rule allowing the insurance company subrogation where it has satisfied a claim in favor of the insured, it would seem that the interpretation placed on the Act by the courts allowing the subrogee to sue is preferable.
+Since the main purpose of the legislation was to remove the burden of tort claims from congressional deliberation, any other interpretation would appear so to limit the effect of the Act that the intent of Congress would be in a large measure defeated.35 In none of the cases denying the liability of the government to the subrogee was there a convincing reason given to substantiate the result.
+Two of the cases were published with hardly any opinion,36 and in the third published case37 the court's "reasonss an example of congressional intent as to the scope of the Act, it is interesting to note an amendment made thereto and the revisors' comment concerning the amendment.
+After the passage of the Tort Claims Act, it was found that the wrongful death statutes in two states made the damages recoverable for wrongful death purely punitive, and in the Act it is stated that the United States will not be liable for punitive damages.
+As a result, the legal successors of the deceased were being deprived of a remedy.
+After the Act was amended to cover these claims, the revisors noted: "It seems clear that it was never intended by the Congress that any such inequity should be caused by the operation of the act...."
+H. R. Rep. No. 748, 80th Cong., 1st Sess.
+1548, 1549 (1947).
+This incident tends to show that the intention of Congress is that the Act should provide the remedy generally applicable in tort cases, unless expressly negated.

-Grace, to Use of Grangers Mut.
+[∞]Grace, to Use of Grangers Mut.
 Ins.
 Co. v.
 United States, 76 F. Supp.
 174, 177 (D. C. Md.
 1948).